 The treatment itself involves the placing of very fine, sterile needles into particular points in the body.
 The process is typically comfortable however some points can “twang”.
 Once the needles are in place, clients often find it a deeply relaxing experience.

-At The Artemis Clinic in West Wickham, near Beckenham and Bromley, acupuncture is used primarily to address pain related issues, however, we also treat clients with headaches, stress and fertility issues.
-Acupuncture can be used either as a treatment on its own or as part of a physiotherapy treatment program.
+At The Artemis Clinic in West Wickham, near Beckenham and Bromley, acupuncture is used primarily to address pain related issues, however, we also treat clients with headaches and stress.
+Acupuncture can be used either as a treatment on its own or as part of a physiotherapy treatment programme.

 The Western View – Acupuncture works when the stainless steel needles stimulate nerves within the muscles.
 The nerves fire and send signals to the brain via the spinal cord.
 This process triggers the brain to release endorphins which are the bodies’ own natural painkillers.

 Acupuncture also triggers the release of serotonin from the brain, this is a chemical involved with mood enhancement and is responsible for the calming and relaxing aspect of acupuncture treatment.

 The Traditional View – In a healthy individual, energy flows freely and harmoniously throughout the body, maintaining it in a balanced state.
 The Chinese refer to this energy flow as Qi, (pronounced chi).
 Disharmony in the flow of Qi can occur for many reasons including stress, poor diet and trauma.
 If Qi becomes unbalanced or stagnant, symptoms such as pain, fatigue, anxiety and insomnia can occur.
 The stimulation of appropriate acupuncture points can free stagnation and help Qi to regain balance.

 At The Artemis Clinic, acupuncture is used to treat the following issues:

-Acupuncture can be used either as a treatment on its own or as part of a physiotherapy treatment program.
+Acupuncture can be used either as a treatment on its own or as part of a physiotherapy treatment programme.
 The treatment approach used will vary depending on each clients’ presentation and will be discussed at the initial consultation.

 Acupuncture is a form of treatment that helps some and not others.
 If an individual is responsive to acupuncture, it can be an invaluable tool to help manage chronic pain and/or flare-ups.